vsanand27/UFOs/README.md

 CSS for bootstrap format:
 Steps Taken: Automatic Table and Date Search

-# Design Phase (Majority) OPEX Expenses – ASC 350 Internal Use Software)
+# Design Phase
+Majority OPEX Expenses – ASC 350 Internal Use Software - Until Proof of Concept
 •	Developed a design layout of the website
 •	Map design layout into rows and columns format and bootstrap functions to be used
 •	Develop project timeline, resource planning, and project schedule
 •	Obtain datasets for UFO Sightings, images and articles used for the website
+# Development
-# Development (Majority) CAPEX Expense to amortized based on life of an asset
+CAPEX Expense to amortized based on life of an asset
 •	Create HTML file for Web Layout, JavaScript for table/filter functions and CSS
 •	Perform Data Cleansing: Inspect, Clean and exclude values for incorrect datasets
 •	Develop HTML file, also insert bootstrap function to show filters, forms etc.